 Source: Dubai Customs.

-Guidelines for bringing medicines & Drugs in UAE
+Guidelines for bringing medicines & drugs to UAE

-1. Certain chemicals and drugs are banned in UAE, it is essential to check and ensure that the medicine which someone is carrying does not contain a banned or restricted substance.
-List of drugs and medicines banned in UAE are available on the website: www.uaeinteract.com/travel/drug.asp
+1. Certain chemicals and drugs are banned in UAE, so it is essential to check and ensure that the medicine that someone is carrying does not contain a banned or restricted substance.
+A list of drugs and medicines banned in the UAE is available on the website: www.uaeinteract.com/travel/drug.asp

 2. If for medical or emergency reasons one needs to carry any medicines, it should be ensured to have a medical prescription from a UAE licensed doctor.
 If treatment was undertaken outside the UAE, one must carry both a doctor’s prescription as well as a detailed medical report, both of which should be suitably attested.